 What is RVIA certification for a tiny house on wheels?

-It’s a quality and safety certification issued by the RV Industry Association for moveable dwellings built to RV standards.
+It’s a quality and safety approval issued by the RV Industry Group for movable dwellings built to RV standards.

 Is RVIA certification required for tiny homes in the USA?